anthonyng288/anthonyng288/README.md

 - 👋 Hi, I’m Anthony
 - 👀 I’m interested in all things technology whether that be Web, Software Development, Security and even Cloud
-- 🌱 I’m currently studying computer science at the Queensland University of Technology
+- 🌱 I'm a computer science graduate from the Queensland University of Technology
 - 📫 How to reach me www.linkedin.com/in/anthony-nguyen-tech/

 <!---